-The formal design of treatment protocol instructions to the supervised LaBAs and/or BTs.

-If group treatment is planned, the treatment plan must include clearly defined, measurable goals for the group therapy that are specific to the individual and his/her targeted behaviors/skills.

-A plan to ensure maintenance and generalization of skills.

-Clearly defined, measurable, realistic discharge criteria and a transition plan across all treatment environments.

-A clear plan to coordinate care with other providers, and with school services.

-This is contingent upon a signed release of information from parent or guardian.
-Documentation of parent or guardian refusal to sign consent should be documented in these situations but should not preclude access to treatment.

-ABA Assessments and treatment plans completed by the LBA must include:

-- The child/youth's name

-- Date of birth

-- Date the initial ABA evaluation and treatment plan was completed

-- Name of the referring prescribing provider

-- Signature with date by the LBA

-- Signature with date by the parent/caregiver

-Initial requests for ABA will be authorized for 90 days and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days contingent upon submission of an attendance log and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and may be extended for an additional 90 days and summary that support an extension of treatment.
+- The formal design of treatment protocol instructions to the supervised LaBA's and/or BT's. - If group treatment is planned, the treatment plan must include clearly defined, measurable goals for the group therapy that are specific to the individual and his/her targeted behaviors/skills. - A plan to ensure maintenance and generalization of skills. - Clearly defined, measurable, realistic discharge criteria and a transition plan across all treatment environments. - A clear plan to coordinate care with other providers, and with school services. - This is contingent upon a signed release of information from parent or guardian.
+Documentation of parent or guardian refusal to sign consent should be documented in these situations but should not preclude access to treatment. - ABA Assessments and treatment plans completed by the LBA must include: - The child/youth's name - Date of birth - Date the initial ABA evaluation and treatment plan was completed - Name of the referring prescribing provider - Signature with date by the LBA - Signature with date by the parent/caregiver - Initial requests for ABA will be authorized for 90 days and may be extended for an additional 90 days contingent upon submission of an attendance log and progress summary that support an extension of treatment.